-PRACTICUM IN READING EDR 697
+EDR 697 PRACTICUM IN READING

 A supervised practicum in teaching elementary or secondary students with reading difficulties.
 Focus on assessment of readers' strengths and needs and the design and implementation of instruction to assist students in becoming better readers.
-Prerequisite: EDR 412, EDR 530, EDR 601, EDR 610, EDR 621, EDR 622, EDR 635 and consent of the program director.
+Prerequisite: EDU 412/512, EDU 430/530, EDR 601 or EDR 635, EDR 610, EDR 621, EDR 622, and consent of the program director.